casper-network/docs/source/docs/casper/developers/cli/transfers/verify-transfer.md

 ## Query Transfer Details {#query-transfer-details}

-A transfer is a part of a deploy - in the Casper network, deploys can contain multiple transfers.
-When such a deploy is executed, the information about each individual transfer is written to the global state.
-Each transfer can be uniquely identified by a hash known as the `transfer-address`, a formatted string with a `transfer-` prefix.
+A transfer is a part of a deploy - in a Casper network, deploys can contain multiple transfers.
+Execution of the deploy includes writing information about each individual transfer to global state.
+A unique hash known as the `transfer-address` identifies each transfer.
+The `transfer-address` consists of a formatted string with a `transfer-` prefix.

 First, we will use the *deploy_hash* to identify the corresponding transfer: